web3privacy/web3privacy/README.md

 - [Bermuda](https://www.bmda.io) - next-gen private utility dApp for sending legal, anonymous transactions of multiple ERC-20 tokens.
 - [Privacy Pools](https://www.privacypools.com) - allow you to generate a brand new Ethereum address that is completely unlinkable to any prior transaction history.
 But our privacy-preserving technology does much more than that. ([GitHub](https://github.com/ameensol/privacy-pools))
 - [Sociogram](https://sociogram.org) - Web3Social Media focused on privacy
+- [Blockyfile](https://blockyfile.org) - The new way to upload files anonymously and without censorship .

 ## OS
 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/static-assets/OS.png?raw=true)